camunda/camunda-docs-manual/content/reference/cmmn10/markers/repetition-rule.md

 Each instance (`first` and every `repetition`) performs the state transition, when any *entry* criterion is met.
 2. Only repetition criteria are present:
 The `first` instance performs immediately the state transition.
 While each `repetition` performs the transition, when any *repetition* criterion is met.
-3. Entry and repetition criteria is present:
+3. Entry and repetition criteria are present:
 The `first` instance performs the state transition, when any *entry* criterion is met.
 Each `repetition` performs the state transition, when any *repetition* criterion is met.
-4. Neither entry nor repetition criteria is present:
+4. Neither entry nor repetition criteria are present:
 Each instance (`first`and every `repetition`) performs immediately the state transition.
 But this could lead to undesired situations, for example it is possible to create an infinite loop.
 In such a combination the repetition rule should evaluate after a given number of repetitions to `true`.
 This would allow to instantiate for example 5 instance in parallel (whereby one instance is the `first` instance and the other four instances are the `repetitions`).

 ### Example

-The repetition rule gives the opportunity to implement the following use case: Whenever the task *A* completes a new instance of task *A* should offered to repeat the task.
+The repetition rule gives the opportunity to implement the following use case: Whenever the task *A* completes a new instance of task *A* should be offered to repeat the task.

 Therefore the CMMN could look like as follows: